david-a-wheeler/make-audit/README.md

 ~~~~

 This will run make (which we presume is GNU make)
-with the specified options
+with the specified options.

 If you see no error `*** Error` output at the end,
-everything is fine!!
+it will report no error and everything is fine!!

 Here are the errors it can report: